-1. Details of Director/Directors responsible for BR.

-(a) Details of the Director/Directors responsible for implementation of the BR policy/policies

-- 1. DIN Number: 00048249 - 2.
-Name: Mr. Shyamalendu Chatterjee

-3. Designation: Non-Executive and Independent Director (b)Details of the BR head:
+- 1. Details of Director/Directors responsible for BR. - (a) Details of the Director/Directors responsible for implementation of the BR policy/policies - 1.
+DIN Number: 00048249 - 2.
+Name: Mr. Shyamalendu Chatterjee - 3.
+Designation: Non-Executive and Independent Director (b)Details of the BR head:

 No. Particulars Details

-1 DIN Number (if Mr. Shyamalendu
+1 DIN Number (if applicable) Mr. Shyamalendu Chatterjee, Non-Executive

-applicable) Chatterjee, Non-Executive

 2 Name and Independent Director

 3 Designation of the Company, oversees

 4 Telephone number the BR implementation.

-However, the Company

-5 E-mail id does not have a BR head as
+5 E-mail id However, the Company does not have a BR head as of now.

-of now.